 What the Tower Will Provide?

 The 459,496-square-foot patient tower will be home to labor and delivery, postpartum, and antepartum units, as well as a pharmacy, radiology, and an endoscopy suite.
 The plans also include 220 medical-surgical beds and 54 intensive care unit beds.
-Three of the 11 floors in the tower will be shell space, which will enable the hospital to expand with patient rooms and operating suites as needed.
+Three of the 11 floors in the tower will be shell space, allowing the hospital to expand with patient rooms and operating suites as needed—an approach consistent with other key healthcare construction projects across the United States.

 Riverside City Councilman Philip Falcone (Ward 1) said the expansion is a milestone for local healthcare access.
 “This project is a vital investment in Riverside’s future,” Falcone said.
 “It means our residents can access the resources and specialists they need close to home.”